WALKER P. DOWNEY

 ABOUT ME

-I am a historian of art and technology and an Assistant Teaching Professor at the University of Massachusetts Dartmouth.
+I am an interdisciplinary scholar writing on art, music, and technology, and an Assistant Teaching Professor in the Department of Art Education, Art History, & Media Studies at University of Massachusetts Dartmouth.

 RECENT NEWS